We specialize in pork-based, tonkotsu ramen, reflecting our place of origin, Kurume City in Fukuoka, the birthplace of tonkotsu ramen.

 The secret of our rich, yet light tonkotsu broth is in the ingredients.
 Inside, there’s nothing but pork skull bone and water.
 The broth is simmered for over 15 hours at a high temperature to achieve the maximum umami, providing both a bold richness and a mildness at the same time.

-Our noodles are made exclusively by a local artisanal noodle company just for us, using our original recipe (question—is it made ONLY for Tatsunoya?
-If so, it might be worth pointing that out explicitly—the answer is YES).
+Our noodles are made exclusively by a local artisanal noodle company just for us, using our original recipe.
 Prior to its use at our Pasadena location, Ramen Tatsunoya’s noodle recipe had never left our factory in Japan.

 Our signature bowl.
 The rich broth is topped with a house-blended umami paste, onion and garlic infused oil, and pork back fat.
 Served with thin noodles.